-Hyundai considers all sustainability topics that achieve a score above a certain threshold in the double material issues, A topic is designated as a final material issue if its score exceeds the threshold in either of the following two aspects: 1 materiality from the perspective of social and environmental impacts, or 2 materiality from a financial perspective.
+Hyundai considers all sustainability topics that achieve a score above a certain threshold in the double materiality assessment to be material issues.
+A topic is designated as a final material issue if its score exceeds the threshold in either of the following two aspects: 1 materiality from the perspective of social and environmental impacts, or 2 materiality from a financial perspective.